This is what you need to do to get upgraded to business class

 You can ask – but do so with charm

-The thorniest question when it comes to upgrades is one that even Hamlet might have struggled with, if he’d have put down the incest for a half a minute.
+The thorniest question when it comes to upgrades is one that even Hamlet might have struggled with.
 To ask or not to ask?
 There is an element of ‘don’t ask, don’t get’ at play here, of course.
-But, at the same time, many airline staff say there’s nothing more annoying than customers badgering airline staff for an upgrade at every point, and getting antsy when they’re pleas land on deaf ears.
+But, at the same time, many airline staff say there’s nothing more annoying than customers hounding them for an upgrade at every point and getting antsy when their pleas land on deaf ears.
 In general, though, it doesn’t hurt to ask, if you do so with a warm, cheeky smile, a sense of understatement, and a very British deference.
-Sometimes, if there is room, the staff will offer you a paid upgrade — which often opens the doors to haggling and a bargain.
+We’re told that if there is room, the staff will offer you a paid upgrade, which often opens the doors to negotiating.

 Don't confect some wild story

 They’ve heard them all before.
 All of them.
-(And you’d be surprised how often people turn up with an empty urn of ashes).
-So play it straight, and play it with a smile.
+And you’d be surprised how often people turn up with an urn of ashes.
+So play it straight, and play it with some honesty.

 Dress well

 This piece of received wisdom does genuinely help, according to our industry insiders.
-If you’re going to be mixing it with those in business class, it’s important to look the part.
-This doesn’t mean sporting a full double-breasted charcoal pin-stripe number from the heyday of Concorde and Thatcher.
+If you’re going to be mixing with those in business class (or higher), it’s important to look the part.
+This doesn’t mean sporting a full double-breasted pinstripe number from the heyday of Concorde and Thatcher.
 But it does mean no flip flops, no ripped jeans, and no slovenly tracksuit bottoms.
+Try this for a starting point.

 Be the first or last to check in

-According to our sources, checking in early increases your chance of getting an upgrade, especially if the flights overbooked.
-If they know you’re definitely going to travel, and they can see that the flight is oversubscribed in Economy, they may bump you up quickly to save the hassle of doing things at the check in desk on the day.
+According to our sources, checking in early increases your chance of getting an upgrade, especially if the flight’s overbooked.
+If they know you’re definitely going to travel, and they can see that the flight is oversubscribed in economy, they may bump you up quickly to save the hassle of doing so at the check-in desk on the day.

 Conversely, being the very last at the check-in desk can work, too.
-If the economy seats have all been filled, and there’s business class room, they may jump you straight up to the good seats.
-(This is obviously fairly high risk, however — if the flight is completely booked throughout, they may just not let you get on the plane.)
+If the economy seats have all been filled, and there’s business-class room, they may jump you straight up to the good life.
+(This is obviously fairly high risk, however – if the flight is completely booked throughout, they may just not let you get on the plane.)

 If you have an impressive title, use it

-Our insiders also indicate that impressive titles can help to move the needle, so — if you have one — make sure to use it when booking.
-Judges, doctors, reverends, Lords — all of these carry some weight when it comes to upgrades (especially, we’re told, in the US.)
-But you should only use a title if you genuinely have one, of course — you may encounter problems at check-in and immigration if your name doesn’t match the one on your passport.
+Our insiders also indicate that impressive titles can help move the needle.
+So – if you have one – make sure to use it when booking.
+Judges, doctors, reverends, Lords – all of these carry some weight when it comes to upgrades (especially, we’re told, in the US).
+But you should only use a title if you genuinely have one, of course – you may encounter problems at check-in and immigration if your ticket name doesn’t match the one on your passport.

 Become a Gentleman’s Journal Member?